TanyaMatanda/deep-tech-2026-report/assets/deep_tech_2026_comprehensive_report.md

 ### Important Limitations
 *   **Disclosure vs. Practice:** We measure what companies disclose, not necessarily what they do.
 Absence of disclosure may indicate either absence of practice or failure to communicate existing practices.
 *   **Public/Private Mix:** The dataset includes both public companies and private entities filing under Regulation D. Our internal analysis indicates a split of approximately **95% private/unlisted** and **5% public** companies.
-This heavy weighting toward private companies, which have different governance standards, significantly influences aggregate metrics like diversity.
+This heavy weighting toward private companies, which have different governance standards, significantly influences aggregate metrics like diversity. **Readers must recognize that the "Deep Tech Sector" aggregate is largely a reflection of private market practices.**
 *   **Sector Definition:** "Deep Tech" is defined broadly to include semiconductors, AI, biotechnology, advanced materials, quantum computing, aerospace, and related fields.

 ---